ivangfr/spring-boot-nginx-keycloak-cluster/README.md

   If you wish to modify the `Nginx` configuration file without restarting its Docker container, follow these steps:

-  - Apply the changes in the `nginx/nginx.conf` file;
+  - Apply the changes in the `nginx/nginx.conf` file.
   - Execute the following command to access the `nginx` Docker container:
     ```bash
     docker exec -it nginx bash